tyoppar01/kanban-board-system/API.md

 ```
 ### Description
 > Moves a task to a new column and/or position when dragged and dropped in the frontend Kanban board.
-The backend updates the column arrays accordingly and returns the updated board state.
+The backend updates the column arrays accordingly and return a boolean

 ### Request Body
 ```